Haythere-io/elastic-ms-dhcp-logging/README.md

 Log collection of MS Dhcp logs in Elasticsearch
 With big thanks to Guy Bruneau and his blog post at https://isc.sans.edu/diary/27198 His blogpost was a great help but needed a little tweaking to get things working.
 All data here is from his blogpost.
 I modified the template, index initialisation, grok pattern and logstash pipeline filter.
+I did not include the dashboard because I think it is better to create your own.

 ## Create the ilm policy.